Minatogawa Man: Physical characteristics

-All Minatogawa samples fall within the range of Eastern and Southeastern Asian craniometric characteristics.
-Certain distinct features caused the Minatogawa samples to be regarded as distinct from Jōmon peoples, although a close relationship could neither be proven nor disproven.
-According to Baba & Narasaki (1991), the Minatogawa specimens had overall Mongoloid traits but differed in part from other Jomon period samples.
-Kaifu et al. (2011) similarly observed certain distinct traits between the Paleolithic Minatogawa specimens and Neolithic Jomon samples, and suggested that the Minatogawa specimens were possibly more aligned with Southeastern Asian and Pacific groups when compared with Jomon samples.
+All Minatogawa samples fall within the range of Eastern and Southeastern Asian craniometric diversity.
+Due to certain features, the Minatogawa samples are regarded as distinct from Jōmon peoples, although a close relationship could neither be disproven or proven.
+According to Baba & Narasaki (1991), the Minatogawa specimens had "Mongoloid" traits but partially differed from other Jomon period samples.
+Kaifu et al. (2011) similarly observed certain distinct traits between the Paleolithic Minatogawa specimens and Neolithic Jomon samples, and suggested that the Minatogawa specimens were closer to Southeastern Asian and Pacific groups than other Jōmon samples.
 In line with the peopling of Eastern Asia, it is suggested that the ancestors of Minatogawa specimens similarly arrived from a southern route, possibly diverged from other East Asians already in Southeast Asia.

 Certain differences were observed between different Minatogawa samples as well, presenting a more complicated picture.
 The Nekata Minatogawa sample was found to be closer aligned to other Jomon samples, than the Tibia Minatogawa sample, but their individual variation does not necessarily point to two distinct groups.

+Hisashi Suzuki suggested that the Minatogowa man was "proto-Mongoloid" and had ties with several specimens from southern China and northern Indochina during the Pleistocene era.
+They possessed features such as short stature, small cranium capacities, low and broad faces with narrow foreheads, well-developed supraorbital ridges, low orbits, wide noses with remarkably receded nasal root, elevated and pinched noses and medially rotated malar bones.
+These features are well-preserved in present Okinawans and to an extent, natives from Taiwan, the Philippines and Borneo due to shared Pleistocene ancestors.

 Genetics

 Previously it was suggested that the Minatogawa specimens may have not been closely related to other Jomon period samples or modern Japanese people.
-However recent DNA analyses revealed genetic links to both Jomon and Japanese people, as well as to the broader East Asian population cluster.
-The Minatogawa specimens genetic type, based on extracted DNA alleles, was found to be common among modern Japanese peoples, Jomon and Yayoi samples, although being not their direct ancestor.
+However, recent DNA analyses revealed genetic links to both Jomon and Japanese people, as well as to the broader East Asian population cluster.
+The Minatogawa specimens' genetic type, based on extracted DNA alleles, was found to be common among modern Japanese peoples, Jomon and Yayoi samples, although being not their direct ancestor.
 The scientists (Mizuno et al. 2021) suggested that the Japanese have distant ancestral ties to the Minatogawa specimens.
 Jun Gojobori, a lecturer of physical anthropology at the Graduate University for Advanced Studies and one of lead authors of the study, concluded that Eastern Asian populations, specifically on the Japanese archipelago, show genetic continuity with ancient samples.

+According to the Mizuno et al. study, one of the skeletons (Minatogawa 1) belonged to maternal haplogroup M, without any substitutions that define the subgroups of haplogroup M.